rodshtein/svelte-way/recipes/form-data/README.md

 `🇺🇸 English` [`🇷🇺 Русский`](README-RU.md)

-# Svelte Kit - Send form data
+# Svelte Kit - send form data
-Example of send form with binary data to endpoint and processing it.
+Example of send form with binary data to endpoint and processing it.<br>
-Every comments in files.
+All explanations are in the files below:
 - Form [`index.svelte`](src/routes/index.svelte)
 - Endpoint [`index.js`](src/routes/index.js)